The Foreigner (2017 film): Plot

 Ngoc Minh Quan, a Chinese-Vietnamese-British widower, Vietnam War veteran, and former special forces operator, runs a Chinese restaurant in London.
 He lost two daughters to pirates when he escaped Vietnam, and his wife died when his daughter, Fan, was born.
 Fan and 11 other people are killed in a terrorist bombing in Knightsbridge; an IRA splinter group dubbing itself the "Authentic IRA" claims responsibility.
 Quan visits Scotland Yard daily for information and offers Commander Bromley £20,000 for the names of the bombers.
-When Bromley tells him he is hindering the investigation, Quan leaves the restaurant to his friend and partner Lam and travels to Belfast to meet deputy First Minister of Northern Ireland and Sinn Féin political advisor Liam Hennessy, a former Provisional IRA leader who has renounced violence.
+Though sympathetic, Bromley tells him he is hindering the investigation.
+Quan leaves the restaurant with his friend and partner, Lam.
+Later, Quan travels to Belfast to meet deputy First Minister of Northern Ireland and Sinn Féin political advisor Liam Hennessy, a former Provisional IRA leader who has renounced violence.
 Quan demands the names of the bombers, but Hennessy denies any knowledge, so Quan sets off a homemade bomb in Hennessy's building and leaves a fake explosive on Hennessy's car as a warning.

 Hennessy orders IRA weapons dumps searched for missing Semtex and tells his right-hand man, Jim Kavanagh, to get Quan out of the city.
 Hennessy's men track Quan, but he fights them off and escapes.
 Later, Quan photographs Hennessy kissing his mistress, Maggie Dunn, and threatens to blackmail him.
 Hennessy enlists his nephew Sean Morrison, a former Royal Irish Regiment soldier and skilled tracker, to meet with Bromley.
-Morrison tells Bromley that each IRA cell will change code words so as to identify the rogue bombers; Bromley agrees to assist on condition that the British take them out, not the IRA.

-Quan follows Hennessy to his farmhouse, attacking it with more bombs.
+Morrison tells Bromley that each IRA cell will change code words to identify the rogue bombers; Bromley agrees to assist on condition that the British take them out, not the IRA.
+Quan follows Hennessy to his farmhouse and attacks it with more bombs.
 As Hennessy's men search for him, Quan maims them with traps before he is wounded by Kavanagh, forcing him to flee.
 Hennessy's former IRA commander, Hugh McGrath, confronts him about the searches, accusing Hennessy of caring more about his position within the British government than the IRA's cause.
 Soon after, Quan also confronts Hennessy, threatening him and giving him 24 hours to reveal the names of the bombers.
 A double-decker bus is blown up in London, killing 16 more people, but no code word is given, creating distrust between Hennessy and Bromley.
 Bromley notifies Hennessy that they have discovered the bomber's identity and tracked McGrath to his farm.
 Bromley threatens to raid the farm unless Hennessy forces McGrath to reveal who and where the terrorists are.
 Hennessy tortures McGrath and gets the names, including his mistress Maggie, whose real name is Sara McKay.